 And the volumetric mixers make it possible for Throop to serve that niche.
 “Anything ‘fresh’ is better than ‘old’,” Throop said.
 “It applies to mixed drinks as well as concrete.
-Research shows that fresh concrete is superior to concrete that is aged, or has been hydrating and mixing for a time.
+Research shows that fresh concrete, mixed on-site, is superior to concrete that is aged, or has been hydrating and mixing for a time.
 Also, when you get to a job, and the crew isn’t ready, we can start mixing when they are.
 We also can stop and restart production at any time with no waste.
 And we also can use cements that conventional ready-mix producers can’t use, like rapid-setting cements like Rapid Set from CTS Cement.”

 Rapid Set is a specialty cement which gains structural strength in 1.5 hours after placement, materially reduces drying shrinkage, and reduces porosity for enhanced durability.
 It results in a workable, 5-in. slump concrete that gains compressive strength of 2500 to 3000 psi in 1.5 hours.
 The shrinkage of Rapid Set concrete is about 25 percent of the shrinkage of same slump portland cement concrete (PCC).